openfaas/faas/guide/kong_integration.md

 Verify that the cert is now in use.
 Note the '-k' parameter is just here to work around the fact that we are using self signed certs.
 ```
 $ curl -k https://localhost:8443/function/func_echoit \
-  -d 'hello world' -H 'Authorization: Basic YWxhZGRpbjpPcGVuU2VzYW1l'
+  -d 'hello world' -H 'Host: example.com '\
+  -H 'Authorization: Basic YWxhZGRpbjpPcGVuU2VzYW1l'
 hello world
 ```

 ## Configure your firewall

 Between OpenFaaS and Kong a lot of ports are exposed on your host machine.
+Most importantly you should hide port 8080 since that is where OpenFaaS's functions live which you were trying to secure in the first place.
 In the end it is best to only expose either 8000 or 8443 out of your network depending if you added SSL or not.

-Another option is to expose both and enable [https_only](https://getkong.org/docs/0.11.x/proxy/#the-https_only-property) which is used to notify clients to upgrade to https from http.
+Another option concerning port 8000 is to expose both 8000 and 8443 and enable [https_only](https://getkong.org/docs/latest/proxy/#the-https_only-property) which is used to notify clients to upgrade to https from http.